 Countless times I have warned people to use a unique password, often though people find it easy to use something personal with numbers at the end such as EmilyJade123 (example).
 In this example, Emily and Jade can be the person’s children’s names and 123 is a differentiator as they need numbers in a password.

 The above would be very easy to guess as 123 is common numbers added and children’s names is a frequently used option for users.
 Often replacing letters for numbers and symbols such as the Dollar sign $ or Hash # but not all websites allow these characters so be careful what you use.

 I may have been a victim what can I do?

-If you have found your number swapped, communicate with your Carrier instantly and then report this instance to the police.
+If you have found are a victim of SIM swapping, communicate with your Carrier instantly as they can stop the Sim Swapping and then report this instance to the police.

 If you have fallen for a Phishing Scam and submitted your bank or other personal details report it to Action Fraud by completing their form.

 If you would like to learn more or would like to discuss working together, complete our online form below.